-We’ve all been bombarded with advertisements about Low T. If you keep your eyes peeled, they are everywhere, from print ads to online advertisements; they are almost omnipresent.
+We’ve all been bombarded with advertisements about Low T. They are everywhere.
 Although many of us might be aware of the symptoms and the health risks associated with having Low T, what’s not discussed enough is the time range in which men’s testosterone levels begin to decline.
 It might be important to educate yourself on this issue, so you’re aware of when to start worrying about your testosterone levels.

 When Does Testosterone Drop in Men?